 If you're using Memberful with WordPress, adding a protected discussion forum with bbPress is really easy.
 Once you've installed the bbPress plugin, add a new forum and choose any plans that are required for access from the Memberful Restrict Access box.

-Simple Fitness Habit is a unique program designed to create positive new habits around healthy exercise.
+For example, Simple Fitness Habit is a unique program designed to create positive new habits around healthy exercise.
 Simple Fitness Habit uses Memberful to protect access to a forum where members can support each other and ask questions.